 The A11 Bionic in the iPhone 8, 8 Plus and iPhone X was a fine processor — in fact, it still exceeds the performance of Qualcomm's Snapdragon 845 chip, found in the Galaxy S9, Note 9 and OnePlus 6.
 If Apple wanted to, it easily could have gotten away with powering the iPhone XR with that familiar, proven silicon, rather than fitting it with the new 7-nanometer A12 Bionic.

 With A12 power at the center, you really can't call the iPhone XR any less of a flagship handset than Cupertino's most expensive wares, at least where performance is concerned.
 We expect the iPhone XR to be blazing fast, owing to Apple's claims that it can conduct machine learning tasks in real time.
-The fact that users are guaranteed the same speedy experience in the cheaper model (excusing any massive discrepancy in RAM that we haven't heard about yet) makes skipping the iPhone XS and saving your money a much easier call.
+(The A12-powered iPhone XS and XS Max certainly performed well when we benchmarked those phones.)
+The fact that users are guaranteed the same speedy experience in the cheaper model makes skipping the iPhone XS and saving your money a much easier call.

 To call any of the new iPhones truly bezel-free is misleading.
 There are still very clearly borders around the screen on each of these models, but they're consistent around every side — so long as you ignore the notch up top, of course.

-The iPhone XR will be offered in a total of six colors when it launches Oct.
-26, notably including a Product Red version that Apple typically unveils months following the initial release.
+The iPhone XR is available in six colors, notably including a Product Red version that Apple used to unveil months following a device's initial release.
 That's more than any previous iPhone, including the charming iPhone 5c.
 And if you'd still like a more understated look — honestly, we won't judge — black and white are available as well.